OceanParcels/Backtracking_Abyssal_Nanoplastics/README.md

 `git clone https://github.com/OceanParcels/Backtracking_Abyssal_Nanoplastics.git`

 To able to run the scripts we recommend creating a conda environment with the package versions required.
-You can create a new Conda environment from an environment.yml file using the conda env create command.
-Here's how you can do it:
+You can create a new Conda environment from an [environment.yml](environment.yml) file using:

 `conda env create -f environment.yml`